-Brighton, Ontario, February 22, 2017 – Bud and Jill Guertin have many stories to share about acquiring and tending their 100-acre parcel of land in Brighton, Ontario.
+Brighton, Ontario, February 22, 2017 – Bud and Jill Guertin have many stories to share about acquiring and tending their 240-acres of land in Brighton, Ontario.
 Although neither grew up on a farm, they purchased the land in 1960 and quickly became self-taught farmers.

 Bud and Jill first met in the summer of 1957 in the Milton area, where they were both conducting inventory field work.
 That summer, a fairly progressive man in charge of the fisheries department decided to hire women to carry out field work, unlike many other employers at that time.

 “Jill was one of the first hires, that’s how we met.
 I was in charge of the forestry crew and she was part of the fisheries and wildlife crew,” says Bud.
 He jokes about their relationship, “I don’t know why she chose me because there were forty-five other single men!”

 Though Bud started his career as a forester and Jill as a biologist, the couple have since branched out to delve into a variety of projects.
 They became teachers, tried their hand at cattle farming, grew Christmas trees, and even started an antiques shop at their farm that they continue to pursue.